HCA Healthcare division moves to the 21st floor of One James Center in downtown Richmond

 “We are bullish about being here in Virginia,” he said.

 Besides, an HCA Healthcare sign will go up on the west side of the top of One James Center.
-It is slated to be installed Saturday and be turned on Sunday.
+It was slated to be installed Saturday and be turned on Sunday.

-"It will be hard to miss," McManus said about the sign.
-"Being downtown and having our sign [one the top of the building] will be an incredible experience for all of us."
+“It will be hard to miss,” McManus said about the sign.
+“Being downtown and having our sign [on the top of the building] will be an incredible experience for all of us.”

-Having a strong presence in the heart of downtown also allow HCA to attract top employees and consolidate the division's operations, he said.
+Having a strong presence in the heart of downtown also allows HCA to attract top employees and consolidate the division’s operations, he said.

 The lease at One James Center, at 901 E. Cary.
 St., is for seven years, with HCA’s option to renew for two additional three-year terms.